 We have accomplished some of these goals through various projects, such as Summer Teach-ins, TAKS prep and remediation, Tutoring, Preparation for testing motivation and providing a Scholarship program for deserving area high school students, aspiring a higher educational attainment goal over these years since 1989.

-African American students and others with hues of color continue to need help.
+Students of Africian decent and others with hues of color continue to need help.
 More so than ever before, today, we are facing a crisis of losing our children academically and socially.
 The dropout rate is at the highest it has ever been and we must do something about it.
 No longer do we have students just dropping out of high school, it’s now starting at the elementary school level.
 New testing now is affecting the graduation rates for minority students and indirectly, producing more uneducated and socio-economically disadvantaged citizens and families.

 So now, we are continuing to plan and do all we can to minimize or eliminate the socio-economic dilemma which permeates and ravages too deeply in our communities, cities, states and nationally.